 - Failed the test (i.e., scored less than 60)?

-The density distribution gives us the probability of the variable being at most some value.
+The cumulative distribution gives us the probability of the variable being at most some value.
 The probability of a variable being at least a certain value is exactly the complement (remember that for the normal distribution, the probability of being exactly equal to a value is 0).
 That is,

 .
 This observation is enough to solve these three questions.